galaxy-genome-annotation/docker-tripal/README.md

 ## Using the Container

-I highly recommend using a `docker-compose.yml` to run your containers.
+We highly recommend using a `docker-compose.yml` to run your containers.

 ```yaml
 version: "2"